ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/details-page.md

 Based on how we have the test set up, we know we should have seven `ion-card` elements, and we know what order they will be displayed in since we are controlling the state.
 Our test triggers a click on the 4th card and expects the proper `router.push()` call to occur.

+**Note:** you may need to adjust the list a bit based on exactly what your data looks like.

 Now that we have a failing test, let's make that click occur in the `TeaListPage.vue` file.

 ```HTML